Nun-z/XboxRetailModeAppGuideLegacy/README.md

 **3.2.10.**  Click on the "create appx" button in the AppxPacker application.

 **3.2.11.**  You will be prompted for a password several times.
 Just enter "test" for every prompt.
+(If sign failed, try blank password instead)

 **3.2.12.**  If the process is completed successfully, you will see a pop-up window indicating that the package was created and signed.